 Starting CC5X from Windows can be done from the Start->Run menu.
 Then type the full path name including cc5x.exe (or use Browse).
-The list of compiler command line options are then written to the screen.
+The list of compiler command line options is then printed.
 The normal way of using CC5X is to use it as a tool from an integrate environment like MPLAB.